Neil Morrissey: Acting

+From 2017, Morrissey played Greg McConnell in ITV's The Good Karma Hospital, for several seasons until 2022.
+He portrayed Peter Carr in Series 3 of Unforgotten in 2018.
+In 2021, he starred as Frank Stevenson in series four of the BBC series The Syndicate, starring alongside Katherine Rose Morley.
+In 2023, he was the subject of DNA Journey with Adrian Dunbar.

+Morrissey played the part of Captain Perrot, an accomplice of Colonel Blood, in The Crown Jewels, a humorous play written by screenwriter Simon Nye and performed at the Garrick Theatre in London in 2023, about Blood's theft of the Crown Jewels) in 1671.
+The part of Blood was played by Aidan McArdle, Al Murray played King Charles II, and the cast also included Mel Giedroyc.

 Spoof show

 On 1 April 2006, a BBC Three spoof programme titled Neil Morrissey's Secret documented sides of Morrissey's life that were previously unknown to the world at large.
-It alleged he has a house, wife and two children in Jordan as well as a degree in Botany for which he had studied for 20 years.
-These studies were integral to his motivation to find a breakthrough in anti-ageing.
-According to the documentary he has invented a cream called 'The Essence' which contains extracts of a plant found only in a remote Jordanian village.
+It alleged he has a house, wife and two children in Jordan, as well as a degree in botany, for which he had studied for 20 years.
+These studies were integral to his motivation to find a breakthrough in anti-ageing, which supposedly occurred naturally amongst the local population.
+It was said that he had invented a cream called The Essence which contains extracts of a plant found only in a remote Jordanian village.
 In the documentary the cream's acolytes include celebrities such as Jane Seymour, Gloria Hunniford and Philippa Forrester.
-The show followed Morrissey as he carried out his research which involved years of study and crossing continents, funded by his lucrative acting career.

-Ultimately Morrissey launches the cream only to have his friends concerned for his health, his laboratory broken into, and a trip to Jordan where he finds that the villagers whose trust he had gained through time spent with them, have abandoned their homes because of the fall-out of his discovery.
-This hoax was launched on 1 April and despite the suspicions caused by this date as April Fool's Day, it still managed to convince some people that it was true.
+The hoax documentary was launched on 1 April, and despite the suspicions caused by this date as April Fool's Day, it still managed to convince some people that it was true.